JohnSnowLabs/spark-nlp/docs/_posts/bunyamin-polat/2022-10-25-legclf_bert_swiss_judgements_fr.md

 ## Description

-This model is a Bert-based model that can be used to classify French Swiss Judgement documents into the following 6 classes according to their case area.
+This model is a Bert-based model that can be used to classify Swiss Judgement documents in French language into the following 6 classes according to their case area.
 It has been trained with SOTA approach.

 ## Predicted Entities